 You might want to delete Snapchat for many reasons.
-Many were annoyed by the major 2018 redesign.
+Many were annoyed by its recent redesign.
 Others were offended by its jokes about domestic violence or the self-image it promoted.
 Add certain security concerns, and uninstalling Snapchat might seem like a good idea.

 You can delete your Snapchat account via the Accounts page:

 After your Snapchat is deactivated, you still have 30 days to reactivate your account.
 To do so, just log back in to the Snapchat app with your username and password within these 30 days.
 You have to be patient as it sometimes takes up to 24 hours to reactivate an account.